jedinym/sqc-text/main.typ

 This chapter begins with an introduction to SQC's high-level architecture and design decisions, followed by a closer examination of the implementation.

+== Requirements
+In this section, we outline the functional and non-functional requirements of the SQC system.

+=== Functional requirements
++ The service must support running validations on atomic models.
++ The service must support both the legacy PDB and PDBx/mmCIF formats as inputs.
++ The service must provide a machine-readable output containing results of validations.
++ The service must provide a schema for the output.
++ The service must support many concurrent validations using a queueing system.
++ The service must be easily deployable to the MetaCentrum Kubernetes cluster.
++ The service must be easily scalable to accommodate higher loads.
++ The service must provide a web-accessible API.
++ The service must provide a Python library for accessing the API.

+=== Non-functional requirements
++ The service must be implemented using the Python programming language.
++ The service must be containerized using Docker.
++ The service must be deployed to the MetaCentrum Kubernetes cluster.
++ The service must use Ansible to automate deployment to the MetaCentrum cluster.

 == Architecture
 Since supporting many concurrent validations is crucial, we needed to devise a